VaeterchenFrost/angular/aio/content/guide/router-tutorial-toh.md

 <div class="alert is-helpful">

 Consider giving each feature module its own route configuration file.
-Though the feature routes are currently minimal, routes have a tendency to grow more complex even in small apps.
+Though the feature routes are currently minimal, routes tend to grow more complex even in small apps.

 </div>